 NATURAL NUT BUTTER $3.00

 EXTRA VIRGIN COCONUT OIL $0.20

 Which comes down to >>>

 Plus, no preservatives, minimal ingredients, and you’re in control of what you put in your bars!
 I know to the average Amy (I just made that up…Not sure I’ve ever said that before) buying some of these ingredients can seem kind of expensive. i.e. a 2lb tub of brown rice protein powder can be around $40.
-WOAH.
-I know… but then you get to make a crap ton of your own protein bars and not be spending $25 on a box of 12… JUST SAYIN’.
+WHOA.
+I know… but then you get to make a crap ton of your own protein bars and not be spending $25 on a box of 12… Just sayin’.

 - 6 scoops* brown rice protein powder (I used Sunwarrior)